Park Services for the Grand Canyon

 Parking is available in lots throughout Grand Canyon Village and at the Visitor Center.
 Please avoid parking along the roadside except where signs or lines on the road indicate that it is permissible.

 The National Park Service offers a selection of maps, including a map of parking and shuttle bus routes in the park.
 Visit Grand Canyon National Park Service for additional information.

 Park Information Centers

-The Visitor Center is located near Mather Point and open daily year-round, additional open hours vary seasonally:
+The Grand Canyon Visitor Center is located near Mather Point and open daily year-round, additional open hours vary seasonally:

-Available facilities include restrooms, pay phone, bicycle rentals, bookstore, and shuttle bus stops.
-Several outdoor exhibits provide a variety of information about Grand Canyon National Park and what to do once at the park.
+Available facilities include restrooms, bicycle rentals, bookstore, and shuttle bus stops.
+Several indoor and outdoor exhibits provide a variety of information about Grand Canyon National Park and what to do once at the park.

 Programs in the Park